zhonyu555/PrusaSlicer/doc/How to build - Windows.md

 When unsure, use the _Release mode only_ variant, the _Release and Debug_ variant is only needed for debugging & development.

-If you're unsure where to unpack the package, unpack it into `C:\local\` (but it can really be anywhere).
+~~If you're unsure where to unpack the package, unpack it into `C:\local\` (but it can really be anywhere).~~

-Alternatively you can also compile the dependencies yourself, see below.
+~~Alternatively you can also compile the dependencies yourself, see below.~~

 ### Building PrusaSlicer with Visual Studio

 First obtain the PrusaSlicer sources via either git or by extracting the source archive.

-Then you will need to note down the so-called 'prefix path' to the dependencies, this is the location of the dependencies packages + `\usr\local` appended.
-For example on 64 bits this would be `C:\local\destdir-64\usr\local`.
-The prefix path will need to be passed to CMake.
+The 'prefix path' to the dependencies is "\<your path\>" with "\usr\local" appended.
+For example, if \<your path\> is "c:\local\lib64" the
+CMAKE_PREFIX_PATH is "c:\local\lib64\usr\local"

+#### Command Line Build
 When ready, open the relevant Visual Studio command line and `cd` into the directory with PrusaSlicer sources.
 Use these commands to prepare Visual Studio solution file:

     mkdir build
     cd build
-    cmake .. -G "Visual Studio 12 Win64" -DCMAKE_PREFIX_PATH="<insert prefix path here>"
+    cmake ..\.. -G "Visual Studio 16" -A x64 -DCMAKE_PREFIX_PATH="<insert prefix path here>"
+    msbuild /m /P:Configuration=Debug ALL_BUILD.vcxproj

-Note that if you're building a 32-bit variant, you will need to change the `"Visual Studio 12 Win64"` to just `"Visual Studio 12"`.
+Note that if you're building a 32-bit variant, you will need to change the `"Visual Studio 16" -A x64` to `"Visual Studio 16" -A Win32`.

-Conversely, if you're using Visual Studio version other than 2013, the version number will need to be changed accordingly.
+If `cmake` finishes without errors run the msbuild command using ALL_BUILD.vcxproj.

+#### Visual Studio Setup
+Open PrusaSlicer.sln  in /PrusaSlicer/src/build folder.

+By default Visual Studio 2019 uses Ninja.
+You need to change this to "Visual Studio 16 Win64" (or what you want to build) and specify the CMAKE_PREFIX_PATH used for the dependancies.
+Access the configuration by clicking the down arrow next to "x64-Debug" (or whatever you built) and selecting "Manage Configurations..." to expose the CMake Settings.

+ - In 'CMake Command Arguments' enter:

+    - -DCMAKE_PREFIX_PATH="c:\local\lib64\usr\local".
+ - Click on "Show Advanced settings" if they are not visable and

+    - select "Visual Studio 16 2019 Win64" for the CMake Generator.

+Save the changes by clicking the 'Save' icon or File->Save All.

+When you save it will trigger CMake to run and you shouldn't see errors.
+Once CMake has completed you should be ready to make changes and debug.
+NOTE: There is an error I have to ignore.

-If `cmake` has finished without errors, go to the build directory and open the `PrusaSlicer.sln` solution file in Visual Studio.
+Navigate to the 'src/build' build directory (you will have to 'Show all files') and open the `PrusaSlicer.sln` solution file in Visual Studio.
 Before building, make sure you're building the right project (use one of those starting with `PrusaSlicer_app_...`) and that you're building with the right configuration, i.e. _Release_ vs. _Debug_.
 When unsure, choose _Release_.
 Note that you won't be able to build a _Debug_ variant against a _Release_-only dependencies package.

 #### Installing using the `INSTALL` project